stochastic-sisyphus/invoice-text-feature-span-extractor/README.md

 # Text-Layer Feature-Based Span Extractor for Invoices

+> NOTE! this repo is said pipeline in question - but you will never see it as a grown up!
+I am keeping it a secret (for #internal reasons (among others) (this grew up to pay to save my cats life when he got FIP and was in ICU and had cerebellar herniation same day, and I materialized both life saving treatment that is not accessible and procured funds for them to actually treat him whilst I drove 5 hr to obtain said cure) (aka ya I committed to 2 hefty invoices in one day) (my cat is cured now tho!
+90 days of GS treatment later!) (carry on))
+> ergo: public code = frozen at a pre-training state

 A deterministic, end-to-end pipeline for extracting structured information utilizing the benefits of PDFs with native-text layer.
 To create a robust + maintainable system able to extract and process PDF invoices using only the native text layer.
 If I didn't repeat it enough (actually its all ive said til this point); NO BRITTLE FRAGILE CRYBABY RULES NO DUMB OCR